 (a) The Committee should try to give 2 weeks’ notice to an agency under review of dates scheduled for Committee meetings, public hearings, and other related assemblages; however, lack of notice does not affect the lawfulness of the Committee’s activities or decisions.

-(1) Conduct a thorough review of all information furnished to the Committee by the agency under review;
+(2) Conduct a thorough review of all information furnished to the Committee by the agency under review.

-(2) Obtain, verify, and review any reports, audits, or actions taken by other state agencies concerning the agency under review;
+(3) Obtain, verify, and review any reports, audits, or actions taken by other state agencies concerning the agency under review.

-(5) Review the implementation of recommendations contained in the final reports presented, pursuant to § 10213 of this title, to the General Assembly and the Governor during previous legislative sessions.
+(5) Review the implementation of recommendations contained in the final reports presented, under § 10213 of this title, to the General Assembly and the Governor during previous legislative sessions.

 § 10210 Public hearings.

-(4) To encourage participation by the general public, hearings and meetings convened pursuant to this subsection must be held occasionally in the early evening hours.
+(4) To encourage participation by the general public, hearings and meetings convened under this subsection must occasionally be held in the early evening hours.

-(b) The highest administrative officer of an agency under review must be present at each public hearing or meeting relating to the agency and convened pursuant to this chapter, unless excused by the chairperson, and at any Committee meeting where the officer's attendance is requested.
+(b) (1) The highest administrative officer of an agency under review must be present at each public hearing or meeting relating to the agency and convened under this chapter, unless excused by the Chairperson, and at any Committee meeting where the officer’s attendance is requested.
 The officer must be prepared to answer questions from members of the Committee and members of the general public.